-For information relating to street trees and their management, including tree planting, tree maintenance and a request for a street tree form, please refer to the City's Tree Management Guidelines document or the 'verge treatments' webpage which can be found on the City's website at joondalup.wa.gov.au
+For information relating to street trees and their management, including tree planting, tree maintenance and a request for a street tree form, please refer to the City's Tree Management Guidelines document or the City's 'verge treatments' webpage.

 7. Obligations of owner or occupier